learn-co-curriculum/dsc-linear-transformations-lab/README.md

 ## Objectives
 You will be able to:
 * Implement min-max scaling, mean-normalization, log normalization and unit vector normalization in python
-* Identify appropriate normalization and scaling techniques for given dataset
+* Identify appropriate normalization and scaling techniques for a given dataset

 ## Back to our Boston Housing data